junghan0611/spacemacs/layers/+tools/lsp/README.md

 ============

-A number of lsp features useful for all/most modes have been bound to the lsp minor mode, meaning they\'ll be available in all language layers based on the lsp layer.
+A number of lsp features useful for all/most modes have been bound to the lsp minor mode, meaning they'll be available in all language layers based on the lsp layer.

 Key binding prefixes